-Cefalu is one of the most popular holiday destinations in Sicily.
-In this guide to things to do in Cefalu, I'll take you on a journey to this town.
-Its rich cultural heritage, stunning natural beauty, and vibrant local culture.
+Cefalu has always been one of the most popular holiday destinations in Sicily.
+In this guide to things to do in Cefalu, we'll explore this magnificent town with a rich cultural heritage, stunning natural beauty, and vibrant local culture.

-Cefalu is a seaside town on the northern coast of Sicily, Italy.
+Cefalu is a seaside town on the northern coast of Sicily, an island in the southern part of Italy.

 From sun-drenched beaches to ancient castles, Cefalu has something for everyone.
 History, food, outdoor activities, you name it.